 Generators are not displayed in the Project Panel since there may be hundreds of them when creating a project.

 This Generator can also be used by several layers through Linking and Sharing.

 To inspect a connected Source element, simply unfold its contents in the Stack or navigate through its various properties in the Properties Panel.

-If a Reader is connected, you will notice that by default all its parameters have a purple Shared logo.
+If a Reader is connected, you will notice that by default, all of its parameters have a purple Shared logo.
 This is because the Source connects to the Reader, rather than making a local copy of it, and it displays its settings in the Stack.
 Any changes made in the Stack will have the same effect as if you had selected the Reader in the Project Panel and changed the settings in the Properties Panel.

 Keep this setting in mind.
-If your Reader is used by several layers as a Source, any change in one of its parameters will be reflected in all these layers.
-But, it is possible to locally break this Sharing link to create a local override of a parameter.
+If your Reader is used by several layers as a Source, any change in one of its parameters will be reflected in all of these layers.
+You can, however, locally break this Sharing link to create a local override of a parameter.